asukakenji/go/generator/STORY.md

 ### 5. Preventing Resource Leak (Start Only When I Ask So)

-Let's make our first step into the correct solution!
+Okay, let's make our first step to the correct solution now!

 The following is what Requirement 2 states: